kiran-foundation/website/src/content/shakti/law-for-women/course-details.md

     type: "send"

   - mentor: "Deepika"
     message: The course is 3 weeks long.
-Lessons are usaually on Wednesday and Friday at 15:30.
+Lessons are usually on Wednesday and Friday at 15:30.
     mentorImage: "/assets/images/law-for-women/deepika.jpg"
     type: ""